lel-rc/Ornia-Wiki/wiki/Timeline.md

 # Timeline

 This is a chronological timeline of historical events that occurred in Ornia, from past to present.
+All dates use the [Elilian Calendar](Elilian Calendar).

 - c.
 1,500,000 BA: Emergence of modern elves and dwarves.
 - c.
 1,000,000 BA: Emergence of modern humans.